CTSRD-CHERI/TestRIG/README.md

 - Haskell Quick Check verification engine dependencies `cd vengines/QuickCheckVEngine && cabal install --only-dependencies && cd ../..`
 The dependencies for Spike are:
 - `sudo apt-get install device-tree-compiler`

+You can verify a default configuration by executing:
+- `make`
+- `utils/scripts/runTestRIG.py`